lasik surgeons

 If the cornea is too weakened by previous surgery, it may be appropriate to consider lens-based surgery such as RLE or P-IOL.
 These techniques will not resolve fluctuations or corneal irregularities, however they can be appropriate techniques to resolve some refractive errors.
 Intraocular lenses used for RLE may be multifocal or self accommodating to lower the effects of presbyopia.
 Learn more about presbyopia surgery.

-CrossLinking Stiffening
+CxL CrossLinking Stiffening

-A developing technique of stabilizing the cornea is Corneal Collagen Crosslinking with Riboflavin (CrossLinking).
+A developing technique of stabilizing the cornea is Corneal Collagen Crosslinking with Riboflavin (CxL).
 This process uses high frequency light with the eyes protected with a riboflavin solution to cause a stiffening of the cornea.
 CrossLinking can be used in combination with other techniques, such as Intacs.

 Not every refractive surgeon will perform new refractive procedures on RK recipients.
 Be sure you select a doctor who has this experience.

-If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, P-IOL or any refractive surgery procedure, we highly recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
-Locate a USAEyes Evaluated & Certified Lasik Laser Eye Surgeon.
+If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or any refractive surgery procedure, we recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
+Locate a USAEyes Evaluated & Certified Lasik Doctor.

-Current Lasik After RK Medical Journal News...
+Recent Lasik After RK Medical Journal Articles...

 Related Articles

-Last updated Thursday, February 25, 2010
+Last updated

-"Consider and Choose With Confidence" TM
+"Consider and Choose With Confidence"TM

 A few of the communities where Lasik doctors are certified by USAEyes :